 The American Civil War’s post War period and “Black Friday” (1869)

-As America tore itself apart during the American Civil war (1861 – 1865), gold once again demonstrated its resilience.
-James Fisk and Jay Gould became infamous for their bold, controversial attempt to corner the gold market during the “Gold Ring” of 1869, a few years after the Civil war, which culminated in what became known as “Black Friday” of September 24, 1869.
+As America was torn apart by the Civil War (1861–1865), gold showed its strength again.
+James Fisk and Jay Gould became well-known for their attempt to control the gold market during the “Gold Ring” of 1869.

 World War I (1914-1918)